 It came off annoying, but it was the way he felt comfortable giving orders because it didn’t feel like a directive.

-Your only priority should be to learn something new every day so that each day you become a better leader.
+Your only priority should be to learn something new every day to become a better leader each day.

 However, some tricks seem to work no matter who uses them, so here are some things you may like to try.